Logflare/logflare/docs/docs.logflare.com/docs/self-hosting.md

 > String, defaults to nil

 This ENV variable sets the search path to a custom database schema.
-THis allows you to customize the schema used on the database.
+This allows you to customize the schema used on the database.